Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter

-Apart from the radial inhomogeneity caused by rotation, in a parallel development, the possibility of crystalline phase of quark matter, which described by an inhomogeneous order parameter, at intermediate chemical potential is subject of intensive studies (for a review see \cite{Buballa:2014tba} and the references therein).
-Conventionally, the chiral condensate, which is the pair of the left (right) handed quark and the right (left) handed antiquark, is assumed to be uniform and homogeneous in space.
-At finite density $\mu$, however, the pairing of the quark and antiquark cost energy of $2 \mu$.
+Apart from the radial inhomogeneity caused by rotation, in a parallel development, the possibility of the crystalline phase of quark matter, which is described by an inhomogeneous-order parameter, at intermediate chemical potential is the subject of intensive studies (for a review see \cite{Ferrer:2021mpq,Buballa:2014tba} and the references therein).
+Conventionally, the chiral condensate, which is the pair of left (right)-handed quarks and the right (left)-handed antiquarks, is assumed to be uniform and homogeneous in space.
+At finite density $\mu$, however, the pairing of the quark and antiquark cost energy is of $2 \mu$.
 Thus, by increasing the chemical potential the energy cost is no longer compensated by the condensation energy which at some critical chemical potential the homogeneous chiral condensate is not the favored ground state of quark matter.
 Departure from this line of work led us to the spatially modulated condensate in the phase diagram of QCD.
-At finite chemical potential, in particular, another variant of condensate between the quark with momentum $| \vec p | \sim \mu$ and quark hole with the same momentum $\vec p$ near the Fermi surface with finite total momentum $P \sim 2 \mu$ arises \cite{Kojo:2009ha}.
+At finite chemical potential, in particular, another variant of condensate between the quark with momentum $| \vec p | \sim \mu$ and quark hole with the same momentum $\vec p$ near the Fermi surface with finite total momentum $P \sim 2 \mu$ arises \cite{Tatsumi:2004dx}.
 This particular form of condensate, which appears only at finite density, varies in space as $ \exp ( 2 i \vec p \cdot \vec x)$ and is dubbed as chiral density wave.
-Dual chiral density wave (DCDW), one particular type of density wave, appears as a simultaneous spatially varying scalar and pseudoscalar condensate.
+The dual chiral density wave (DCDW), one particular type of density wave, appears as a simultaneous spatially varying scalar and pseudoscalar condensate.